Introduction

 Please read the full Platform Initiative information, eligibility criteria and application process here.

-As part of the process around eligibility for the Platform Initiative, NZ On Air will ask each platform to enter into a Public Availability Agreement with NZ On Air.
+As part of the process around eligibility for the Platform Initiative, NZ On Air asked each platform to enter into a Public Availability Agreement with NZ On Air.

-This is to provide additional safeguards of existing independent producer rights, and the rights of the NZ public to freely access content subsidised by NZ On Air.
+This provided additional safeguards of existing independent producer rights, and the rights of the NZ public to freely access content subsidised by NZ On Air.

 Our intent with this RFP was to source some new content for New Zealanders who are stuck at home, provide some much needed paid work for creatives, also stuck at home, and provide some fresh content to the commercial platforms who have lost significant revenue and some content.
 We received an overwhelming response - 112 applications seeking $5.6m.
 You can read about the successful projects in our media release here.

-One area of Covid-19’s impact is the delivery of scheduled local content to local broadcasters.
-NZ On Air has been thinking of ways we can help, and ensure audiences see more local content on air.
-We have prepared a list below of funded projects for which our Extended Platform Rights apply.
-This is a list of (mostly screen) projects which at some stage (if not right now) will be available for other local platforms to broadcast/host, as per our Production Funding Agreements with each production company.
+One area of Covid-19’s impact was the delivery of scheduled local content to local broadcasters.
+To help with this, and to ensure audiences see more local content on air we prepared a list of funded projects for which our Extended Platform Rights apply.
+This is a list of (mostly screen) projects which at some stage would be available for other local platforms to broadcast/host, as per our Production Funding Agreements with each production company.

 • Producers have the right to charge at a reasonable rate for their time in delivering to these local broadcasters.